 Reckless driving is defined under Virginia Code § 46.2-852 as any kind of driving that can endanger the life, limb, or property of another person.
 Not every accident that requires a police response is charged as reckless driving.
 When there is a motor vehicle accident, the police will perform a preliminary investigation.
 They will analyze witness statements, the damage to the cars, and the placement of the damage to determine who they think was responsible for the accident.

 If the witness statements indicate that one person was driving erratically and caused the accident, then that person is likely to get the ticket for reckless driving.
 If a driver has been injured, it is possible that even the injured driver could get a ticket for reckless driving if all of the indications point to that individual being the cause of the accident.

 Reckless driving is far more serious than a speeding ticket and should not be treated lightly.
 If the defendant does not show up to court, a bench warrant can be put on them.
-It is wise to work with a local reckless driving attorney to ensure that all court dates are met.
+It is wise to work with a Fairfax reckless driving attorney to ensure that all court dates are met.